retifrav/rclone-rc-web-gui/docker/README.md

     volumes:
       # default local remote path, which doesn't even have to be mapped, if you don't intend to use it
       - /volume1/docker/rclone-rc-web-gui/data:/data
+      # if the user config with remotes is not in that folder already,
+      # container will create it on the first ever start
+      - /volume1/docker/rclone-rc-web-gui/config:/config
-      # although GUI settings are stored in just one file, its entire parent folder
+      # although web UI settings are stored in just one file, its entire parent folder
       # has to be mapped instead, otherwise Docker will create an empty folder
       # named after that file, which is what caused that retarded workaround
       # with moving the `settings.js` file into a subfolder
       - /volume1/docker/rclone-rc-web-gui/settings:/var/www/rclone-rc-web-gui/js/settings
       # SSH keys
       - /volume1/docker/rclone-rc-web-gui/ssh:/home/rclone/.ssh
-      # the config with remotes already exists inside container, and I want to expose it to the host
-      - rclone-config:/home/rclone/.config/rclone
 ```

 On the next step, don't set-up a web portal for it, just click Next till the end.